 The research of the Lowry lab is centered on identifying the genetic and genomic mechanisms of ecological adaptations and how those adaptations contribute to the formation of new species.
-A key goal of our research is to link adaptive genetic variation with features of the natural landscape.
 To understand the physiological, developmental, and genetic mechanisms of adaptive divergence between plant populations, the Lowry lab is focused on research in two major emerging model systems for evolutionary genomics: Monkeyflowers (Mimulus) and Panicum grasses, including the bioenergy crop switchgrass.
 Two large communities of collaborative scientists have established extensive genomic and molecular biology resources for these systems.

 The role of chromosomal rearrangements in adaptation and speciation

 During graduate school, Lowry discovered a chromosomal inversion polymorphism that is involved in adaptive divergence and reproductive isolation between coastal perennial and inland annual ecotypes of Mimulus guttatus in western North America.
 The inversion contributes to major changes in the overall phenotype of the plants as well as to local adaptation in nature.
 We are now working to determine the evolutionary, molecular genetic, and physiological mechanisms by which the inversion has contributed to this important evolutionary transition.
 To accomplish that goal, we are on taking multiple approaches, including pooled genome sequencing, gene expression analyses, and analyses of chromatin accessibility.
 Our goal is to identify adaptive genes within the inversion in order to test whether the inversion is operating as an adaptation supergene.

 Understanding the mechanisms of adaptation along environmental gradients